a4my/a4my/README.md

   <summary> <b>About&nbsp;Me&nbsp;ℹ️&nbsp;</b></summary>
   <br/>

-Originally, I started out as a musician and a guitar teacher, and I played in a relatively busy rock band for 10 years in London.
-During my years in the band, I also worked in food retail, finance, customer service and sales either as a manager, a salesman or as a customer and support advisor.
+I began my journey as a musician and guitar teacher, dedicating a decade to performing with a vibrant rock band in London.
+Alongside my musical endeavors, I explored diverse career paths in food retail, finance, customer service, and sales, taking on roles ranging from management to salesmanship and customer support.

-After turning for good the music chapter of my life at the end of 2019, the need for a career change, creativity and learning new things led me to studying web development.
+In late 2019, driven by a desire for a fresh challenge, creative exploration, and the pursuit of new knowledge, I made the pivotal decision to transition from music and sales to software and web development.

-I started studying web development part-time, after work and during my weekends, in May 2020.
-And a year later, I quit my job to study web development full time.
+My journey commenced in May 2020, as I embarked on part-time studies after work and during weekends.
+A year later, I took the bold step of leaving my job to fully immerse myself in software and web development.

-Fast forward to March 2022, I landed my first junior developer role at PageSuite in Ashford where I started learning and working with Angular, Sencha Touch, C#, AWS and more.
+Fast forward to March 2022, and I secured my first position as a junior developer at PageSuite in Ashford. there, I delved into a spectrum of technologies, including Angular, Sencha Touch, C#, and AWS, while continuously enhancing my skills.

-As of August 2023, I am now working at Everyone TV in London where I work with React on a daily basis.
+Today, as of August 2023, I'm thrilled to be part of the dynamic team at Everyone TV in London, where I engage with Javascript, Typescript and React on a daily basis, contributing to exciting projects and my ongoing growth in the world of software and web development.

 </details>